lorefargio/MyBroker/README.md

 After downloading the repository, run "npm i" in the command line to install the project's packages, after that you can start the application with "npm run dev"

+To enable the receipt of push notifications, check that your browser notifications are enabled and enable app notifications using the bell located in the navabar

 **Attention: this project needs API keys to work, which are not provided in the repository**

 ## Technology Stack